milos-aleksic/Docs/docs/ZOOfilter/fields.md

 ## Groups

-In order to apply the correct field layout to each Element ZOOfilter groups them into *Category*, *Date*, *Input*, *Option* and *Rating*.
+In order to apply the correct field layout to each Element ZOOfilter groups them into *Category*, *Date*, *Input*, *Option*, *Rating* and *Tag*.
 When an Element is assigned to a position of the *Search Layout* the Group specific layout will appear as options.

 If you are using custom elements and those are searchable you would need to assign them the Group manually, to do so: